 Overnight in Siem Reap.

-Begin the day with an early visit to the “gem” of the Angkor area: Banteay Srei.
-Also known as the “Citadel of the Women,” this remains the best preserved temple in Cambodia.
-It displays some of the finest examples of classical Khmer art and is noted for its truly remarkable bas-reliefs.
+Early today, travel to the “gem” of the Angkor area, the pretty temple of Banteay Srei, which is best viewed in the warm morning light.
+The so-called “Citadel of the Women” remains the best preserved temple in Cambodia.
+It displays some of the finest examples of classical Khmer art as this small temple is noted for its truly remarkable fine bas-reliefs.
+Banteay Srei is unique in that it is constructed of pink sandstone, which is seen nowhere else in Angkor.

 Overnight in Siem Reap.

-Depending on the departure flight, there may be some time to explore Siem Reap’s colorful markets.
-Visit Artisans d’Angkor, established to support Cambodian arts and crafts, and to help young people find work in their local villages by continuing the practice of traditional arts.
+Depending on your departure flight you may have time to explore Siem Reap’s colorful markets.
+Visit Artisans d’Angkor, established in 1992 in order to support Cambodian arts and crafts, and to help young people find work in their local villages by continuing the practice of traditional arts.
 Discover how wood and stone carvings, lacquering, gilding, and silk paintings are created.

 Our services include: